 Dr Martine Hawkes joined the centre in December 2017 as a Research Fellow.
 She holds a PhD in Social Sciences.
 Her research experience includes field research, data analysis, managing strategic research projects and preparing manuscripts for publication.
 She has worked as a researcher with NGOs and universities around Australia and internationally.
 She has researched and published in the areas of genocide, gender, archives and museums, sustainable development, and refugee protection.

-Olivia is a researcher and PhD scholar at the Australian Centre for Child Protection.
+Olivia is a researcher at the Australian Centre for Child Protection.
 Her areas of research include repeat involvement with child protection and support needs of foster carers.
 Olivia’s research into child protection intake, assessment and response systems has underpinned findings and recommendations of the Royal Commission into the Protection and Detention of Children in the Northern Territory.
 She has led a team examining risk factors and child outcomes in child protection case file reviews as part of the South Australian Early Intervention Research Directorate and been a member of project teams examining the incidence and prevalence of child sexual abuse for the Royal Commission into Institutional Responses to Child Sexual Abuse.

 Dr Andrea Gordon, Academic Researcher